tcytra/enraiged-breeze/README.md

 The .env equivalent is FORCE_GUEST_LOGIN=true|false.

+**Logout Other Devices**

+This configuration option is `false` by default and should be set to `true` if the application should only allow one concurrent user login across devices and browsers.

+The .env equivalent is LOGOUT_OTHER_DEVICES=true|false.

 **Must Verify Email**

 This configuration option is `false` by default and should be set to `true` if the application requires email